cornell-dti/research-connect/README.md

   - [Contributors](#contributors)
 ​
 ## About
 Large universities have so many research opportunities, but few ways to find out about them.
 Research Connect is a platform where students can find opportunities and research labs can find students they’re looking for.
-Instead of having to email researchers, we streamline the process by showing undergrads all of the opportunities available to them.Find out exactly what requirements a lab is searching for that match your background.
+Instead of having to email researchers, we streamline the process by showing undergrads all of the opportunities available to them.
+Find out exactly what requirements a lab is searching for that match your background.
 Search for faculty across all departments to find out who is conducting research and whether they’re looking for students.

 ​
 ## Getting Started